nus-cs2103/website-base/admin/participation.md

 # Participation Marks

-10 marks allocated for participation can be earned in the following ways:
+10 marks allocated for participation can be earned in the following ways (there are ~28 available marks to choose from):

 * <tooltip content="No `Below Average`/`Poor` ratings">Good peer ratings</tooltip>
   * Criteria for professional conduct (1 mark for each criterion, max 7)